Religion in the Republic of Ireland: Education

-Despite a large number of schools in Ireland being run by religious organizations but funded by the state, a general trend of secularism is occurring within the Irish population, particularly in the younger generations.
+Despite a large number of schools in Ireland being run by religious organisations but funded by the state, a general trend of secularism is occurring within the Irish population, particularly in the younger generations.

 Many efforts have been made by secular groups to eliminate the rigorous study in the second and sixth classes, to prepare for the sacraments of Holy Communion and confirmation in Catholic schools.
 Parents can ask for their children to be excluded from religious study if they wish.
 However, religious studies as a subject was introduced into the state administered Junior Certificate in 2001; it is not compulsory and deals with aspects of different religions, not focusing on one particular religion.

-In October 2020, general secretary of Education and Training Boards Ireland Paddy Lavelle confirmed that multidenominational state secondary schools, called State's Education and Training Boards (ETBs) – formerly called vocational schools – were going to phase out a set of Catholic influences such as mandatory graduation masses, displaying Catholic symbols only, and visits from diocesan inspectors, as described in the 'framework for the recognition of religious belief/identities of all students in ETB schools'.
+In October 2020, general secretary of Education and Training Boards Ireland Paddy Lavelle confirmed that multidenominational state secondary schools, called State's Education and Training Boards (ETBs) - formerly called vocational schools - were going to phase out a set of Catholic influences such as mandatory graduation masses, displaying Catholic symbols only, and visits from diocesan inspectors, as described in the 'framework for the recognition of religious belief/identities of all students in ETB schools'.

 Christianity

-Christianity is the largest religion in the Republic of Ireland based on baptisms.
+Christianity is the largest religion in Ireland based on baptisms.
 Irish Christianity is dominated by the Catholic Church, and Christianity as a whole accounts for 82.3% of the Irish population.
-Most churches are organized on an all-Ireland basis which includes both Northern Ireland and the Republic of Ireland.
+Most churches are organised on an all-Ireland basis which includes both Northern Ireland and the Republic of Ireland.